tal-shulgin/magento2-integration/README.md

-# Magento2 Module Flashy Integration
+# Magento2 Module for Flashy

 ## Features
 Flashy's extension adds tracking events (add to cart, purchase).
 It also allows you to sync products and order statuses.